Alice-Junying-Fang/CompanyPatentTransfersData/README.md

 Note that multiple patent transfers of one patent property may be updated at the same date.
 Thus, the date + patent id cannot uniquely identify each patent transfer.

-## Identify and Determine Not Meaningful Patent Transfers
+## Determine Not Meaningful Patent Transfers
-Textual Analysis and Regular Expressions are developed in Python to identify and determine not meaningful patent transfers.
+Textual Analysis and Regular Expressions are developed in Python to determine not meaningful patent transfers.

 Not Meaningful Patent Transfers:
 * Transfers from inventors to their companies: Develop Textual analysis and regular expressions to identify whether the name is company name or person name